Albanian–Yugoslav border conflict (1998–1999): Battle of Paštrik

 On 26 May, at 4 am an offensive started in mount Pashtrik, when the KLA troops attacked across a 10 mile front from their operating areas, supported by artillery and aerial barrages from the Albanian army and NATO air support.
 They quickly overran several Yugoslav observation points and watchtowers.
-After they were past the border, some KLA units appeared to have went to the northern side of the Pashtrik mountain from which they could observe armored Yugoslav units in Gjakova.
+After they were past the border, some KLA units appeared to have gone to the northern side of the Pashtrik mountain from which they could observe armored Yugoslav units in Gjakova.
 Other units went over the mountain or to the forests south of it.
 Upon realizing an offensive was underway, Colonel Delić ordered his troops to entrench themselves and responded to the attack with howitzer and mortars and also ordered his artillery to attack the avenues leading to the mountain.
 These artillery barrages compromised the KLA's offensive capabilities for the next two days.
 Despite extensive use of NATO air strikes, little was done to stop Yugoslav artillery from shelling KLA supply lines within Albania.
 As fighting continued in several border villages, KLA sources reported that they had captured Planeja and were moving towards Gjonaj.